AmanJain2401/SmartPDFs-AI/README.md

 - Maintains conversation history for multi-turn interactions.
 - Sidebar displays PDF summary for quick reference.
 - Built with **Streamlit** for a clean, interactive interface.
+- Containerized with Docker: The app is packaged with Docker for easy deployment and can be run as a containerized service, simplifying setup and environment configuration.
 ---

 ## User Interface